7th Oct 2024

 There is a lot of confusion surrounding the difference between a deep plane facelift and a SMAS facelift.
 Both provide a rejuvenating effect, but the techniques used differ, and the results may vary.
 Here's a look at the two anti-ageing surgical procedures and how they can help you look younger.

-A deep plane facelift is a surgical procedure that removes excess facial fat, skin, and muscle from the lower face and neck.
-It is typically used to improve the appearance of sagging skin, wrinkles, and jowls.
+A deep plane facelift procedure is a surgical technique that involves making incisions in natural contours to minimise scarring, addressing deeper facial tissues for enhanced results, and ensuring longevity of the effects.
+The deep plane technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements by targeting deeper anatomical structures.
+It removes excess facial fat, skin, and muscle from the lower face and neck, typically used to improve the appearance of sagging skin, wrinkles, and jowls.

 What Is a SMAS Facelift?